mkejeiri/Events-sourcing/README.md

     {
     logger.Info(message: $"Order {Data.OrderId} has been dispatched.
 Notifying originator and ending Saga...");

 //When the IOrderDispatchedMessage comes back, we want to let the APPLICATION that causes saga to instantiate
-//KNOW that the order has been processed => so we use the ReplyToOriginator method of the saga (no routing needed!)
+//KNOW that the order has been processed => so we use the ReplyToOriginator
+//method of the saga (no routing needed!)
             await ReplyToOriginator(context: context, message: new OrderProcessedMessage()
             {
                 AddressTo = Data.AddressTo,